-- A household with or without children.
+- Is an otherwise eligible youth who has attained at least 18 years of age and not more than 24 years of age. - Has left foster care, or will leave foster care within 90 calendar days, in accordance with a transition plan described in section 475(5)(H) of the Social Security Act (42 U.S.C.
+675(5)(H)) - \circ ~ Is homeless or is at risk of becoming homeless at age 16 or older - A group of persons residing together, and such group includes, but is not limited to: - A household family with or without children.
 A child who is temporarily away from home due to placement in foster care should be considered a member of the family.
-Unborn children and children in the process of being adopted are considered family members for purposes of determining bedroom size, but are not considered family members for determining income limit. - Child (minor) relationship is determined by: birth, adoption, a court order establishing custody, or a legal order from the social service agency, (i.e. Child Protective Services, DES, etc.); NOHA may exercise discretion as to the relationship on a case by case basis. - An elderly family, which is defined as a family whose head, co-head, spouse, or sole member is at least 62 years of age; or two or more persons, each of whom are at least 62, living together; or one or more persons who are at least 62 living with one or more live-in aides.

-- A disabled family, which means a family whose head, co-head, spouse, or sole member is a person with disabilities; or two or more persons with disabilities; or one or more persons with disabilities with one or more live-in aides. - A displaced family, which is a family in which each member or the sole member is a person displaced by governmental action, or whose dwelling has been extensively damaged or destroyed as a result of a disaster declared or otherwise formally recognized by federal disaster relief laws. - A remaining member of a tenant family is a family member of an assisted tenant family who remains in the unit when other members of the family have left the unit.
+Unborn children and children in the process of being adopted are considered family members for purposes of determining bedroom size, but are not considered family members for determining income limit. - Child (minor) relationship is determined by: birth, adoption, a court order establishing custody, or a legal order from the social service agency, (i.e. Child Protective Services, DES, etc.).
+Where an official or legal order is not present or not available, NOHA may request other verification that the child is a member of the family (i.e. written statement from parent/guardian, proof of school registration/child's address, etc).
+NOHA may exercise discretion as to the relationship on a case by case basis. - An elderly family, which is defined as a family whose head, co-head, spouse, or sole member is at least 62 years of age; or two or more persons, each of whom are at least 62, living together; or one or more persons who are at least 62 living with one or more live-in aides.; - A disabled family, which means a family whose head, co-head, spouse, or sole member is a person with disabilities; or two or more persons with disabilities; or one or more persons with disabilities with one or more live in aides.; - A displaced family, which is a family in which each member or the sole member is a person displaced by governmental action, or whose dwelling has been extensively damaged or destroyed as a result of a disaster declared or otherwise formally recognized by federal disaster relief laws.; and, - AThe remaining member of a tenant participant family. is a family member of an assisted tenant family who remains in the unit when other members of the family have left the unit.
 At least one member of the family must be an eligible adult 18 years of age or older who will assume head of household status within the household or who is the court appointed guardian of any member(s) of the remaining household.
-If dependents are the only remaining members of a participant family and there is no family member able to assume the responsibilities of the head of household; see Section 10, Changes in Family Composition, Absence of Adult(s) members of Head of Household. - A single person, who is not an elderly or displaced person, or a person with disabilities, or the remaining member of a tenant family. - Household members such as live-in aides, foster children, and foster adults do not qualify as remaining members of a family.
+If dependents are the only remaining members of a participant family and there is no family member able to assume the responsibilities of the head of household; see Section 10, Changes in Family Composition, Absence of Adult(s) members of Head of Household. - A single person, who is not an elderly or displaced person, or a person with disabilities, or the remaining member of a tenant family.